-Results of three cycles and 23 years of Integrated Vegetation Management at National Grid will be discussed in the "Cycle and Trends" section of this document.
+Results of three cycles and additional "adjustment years" of Integrated Vegetation Management at National Grid will be discussed in the "Cycle and Trends" section of this document.

-VI.
+IV.
 Cycles and Trends

 The first treatment cycle effectively began in 1978 with the introduction of selective treatment methods, site-by-site prescriptions, vegetation management by professional foresters, and annual crew training to broaden their understanding of program principles, goals, and objectives.
 The first cycle took eight years and included the years 1978-1985.
 The second cycle was reduced to seven years and included 1986-1992.
 The third cycle returned to an eight-year schedule and included the years 1993-2000.
 However, during this cycle, sub-transmissions located on narrow rights-of-way or in residential areas were scheduled on shorter five-to-seven year cycles.
+Years following until present, called "adjustment years" saw a further reduction in average cycle length, GPS data utilization, and program adjustments resulting from new regulations.
+As well, inventories were streamlined to no longer include species identification because densities are so low; the species identification is no longer useful.